rodrigoslayertech/algo10/README.md

 ## Project Structure

-Below is an example of how algorithms are structured in directories and folders.
+Below is an example of how algorithms are structured in directories and files.

 ```txt
 algo10/